The Sun, Stars and Moon

 Kids love to learn about our solar system, the concept of space and all that goes along with it.
 This article will give you lesson plans to create your own space theme for preschoolers.

-Teaching lessons on the solar system excites a child's creativity.
-"It is fun for children, because it stretches their imaginations forcing them to contemplate the stars, nebula and planets."1 Furthermore, it inspires them to learn more about the universe around them as they realize the world doesn't end outside the front door.
+Teaching lessons on the solar system excites a child’s creativity.
+Furthermore, it inspires them to learn more about the universe around them as they realize the world doesn’t end outside the front door.

 As you explore these space-themed lessons, keep in mind that younger preschoolers (ages 2 and 3) may not fully grasp the concept, while older pre-k kids can process more specific information about the planets, the moon and the sun.

 Ideas to Create A Space Theme For Preschoolers